Young couple admiring flowers in the city.

 It's always a good idea to check the rates and fees you might pay for a personal loan or line of credit; if you're looking for the lowest rate options and fixed payments, you may be better off with a personal loan.

-If you'd like to see how much you might pay for an Achieve personal loan, you can get a rate quote online
+If you'd like to see how much you might pay for an Achieve personal loan, you can find out if you prequalify online.

 Rebecca is a senior contributing writer and debt expert.
 She's a Certified Educator in Personal Finance and a banking expert for Forbes Advisor.
 In addition to writing for online publications, Rebecca owns a personal finance website dedicated to teaching women how to take control of their money.